coderms1/py_concepts/README.md

 ```

-~ thx 👾 MS1
 🚀 #### **Remarks**
-This repo is my ongoing sandbox for learning and teaching — exploring Python concepts one mini script at a time.
+*This repo is my ongoing sandbox for learning and teaching — exploring Python concepts one mini script at a time.
-Feel free to fork, test, or roast my code 😎 I am, afterall still a noobish pleb! <3
+Feel free to fork, test, or roast my code 😎 I am, afterall still a noobish pleb!*

 ~ 👾 *MS1*